• Home

 Instructions

-1. Mix purple jello with 1 cup (0.24 l) boiling water.
+1. Mix purple gelatin with 1 cup (0.24 l) boiling water.
 Stir well and pour into a 9×13 pan.
 Refrigerate for 30 minutes.
 Repeat with the remaining colors, pouring on top of each layer, ending with red.
 Refrigerate for 1 hour.

 2. Add gelatin and 1/2 cup of cold water in a bowl.
 Let set for 5 minutes.
 Add 1-1/2 cups boiling water and mix well until dissolved completely.
 Stir in sweetened condensed milk and mix well.
 Set aside for about 30 minutes to cool.